 After the jack has been thrown, either team may challenge the validity of the jack at any time until it (the team) has thrown its first boule.
 After a team has thrown its first boule, it no longer has the right to challenge the jack.

-There is a practical reason for the Challenge Rule.
-Some players like to play very fast — they like to throw the jack and then immediately throw the first boule.
-Sometimes they throw the first boule so quickly that the opposing team has no time to evaluate the jack’s location or to raise a challenge.
-So the Challenge Rule gives team B a chance to challenge the jack even when team A throws the first boule very quickly.
+Some players like to throw the jack, and then immediately throw the first boule so quickly that the opposing team has no time to raise a challenge.
+The Challenge Rule allows the opposing team to challenge the jack even after the first boule has been thrown.

 There are a number of questions that come up about the Challenge Rule.

 Q1: Can team B challenge the jack after verbally accepting it?

 Team A throws the jack.
 The player says “Hmmm.
 What do you think?
 Too long?”
 Team B says “Looks good to me.”
 Team A points the first boule.
 It is very good.
 Team B begins to think that the jack may be long after all.
 Can team B challenge the jack?